Kartikey-V/Cardiovascular-Disease-Prediction-using-Machine-Learning/README.md

 The dataset was processed to check for any missing values, none were found.
 Data type of each feature was found and Pearson Values were calculated for each feature .
 Any feature having P-value above 0.1 was not taken into account while training the model

 The dataset was split in a 90:10 ratio and trained and compared on the basis of Accuracy, Sensitivity, Specificity, AUC.
-Confisuion Matrices and ROC Curve were also plotted
+Confusion Matrix and ROC Curve were also plotted
 - Logistic Regression
 - Naive Bayes
 - Decision Trees